Fiserv/firstvision-apac/docs/APIs/Customer-Management/Search-Customer.md

 # Search Customers

-This service is used to retrieve customer's information based on primary and optional search values like last name, identification number, phone number etc.
+This API is used to fetch customer's information based on primary and optional search values like last name, identification number, phone number etc.

-Fields that are not provided in the request object will be initialised to their default values.
-All numeric fields are initialised to zero and alphanumeric fields initialised to spaces.

 ## Endpoint